score-json/json/TSF/docs/introduction/index.rst

 Conclusion
 ----------

-The application of the Trustable Software Framework to version 3.12.0 of Niels Lohmann's JSON library involves a comprehensive assessment to ensure it meets our high-level requirements for external software.
+The application of the Trustable Software Framework to Niels Lohmann's JSON library (version 3.12.0) involves a comprehensive assessment to ensure it meets our high-level requirements for external software.
 Key actions include formalizing necessary functionalities, addressing feature requests from SCORE, and integrating trustable evidence into a coherent project workflow.
 The library is maintained with stringent quality checks and evidence generation processes, illustrating a commitment to high standards and the practicality required for certifiable software projects.